 With that in mind, today we’re not going to reveal a secret to do prediction better than the computers, or even how to be a data scientist!
 What we are going to do is introduce the most prominent and common algorithms used in machine learning historically and today.

-Our algorithms come in three groups: linear models, tree-based models, and neural networks.
+These algorithms come in three groups: linear models, tree-based models, and neural networks.

 Linear Model Approach

-A linear model uses simple formulas to find the “best fit” line through a set of data points.
+A linear model uses a simple formula to find the “best fit” line through a set of data points.
 This methodology dates back over 200 years, and it has been used widely throughout statistics and machine learning.
 It is useful for statistics because of its simplicity -- the variable you want to predict (the dependent variable) is represented as an equation of variables you know (independent variables), and so prediction is just a matter of inputting the independent variables and having the equation spit out the answer.

 For example, you might want to know how long it will take to bake a cake, and your regression analysis might yield an equation t = 0.5x + 0.25y, where t is the baking time in hours, x is the weight of the cake batter in kg, and y is a variable which is 1 if it is chocolate and 0 if it is not.
 If you have 1 kg of chocolate cake batter (we love cake), then you plug your variables into our equation, and you get t = (0.5 x 1) + (0.25 x 1) = 0.75 hours, or 45 minutes.